Satydevbind/satydev/README.md

 # satydev
-This is my frist Git Repository.
+This is my first Git Repository.